Vatsim-Scandinavia/controlcenter/README.md

 ## Laravel

 ##### Basics
+This project has a prerequesite that you're familiar with PHP and Object-oriented programming.
 If you're unfamiliar with Laravel, check out these resources:

 * Laravel Documentation: https://laravel.com/docs
+* Free and high-quality Laravel 6.0 tutorial: https://laracasts.com/series/laravel-6-from-scratch
 * Laravel essentials in 45 min: https://www.youtube.com/watch?v=ubfxi21M1vQ

 ##### Workspace